Cathy347Le/2018-Senate-Election-Site/README.md

 ### Acknowledgments

-- Thank you to the creater and maintainer of the data visualization libraries I used - Billboards.js and DataMaps
+- Thank you to the creater and maintainer of the data visualization libraries I used - Billboards.js, DataMaps, Owl Carousel
 - Inspiration for the site and data visualization:
   - Site: https://www.cnn.com/election/2018/results/senate
   - Site: https://www.politico.com/election-results/2018/senate/